ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 -   When publishing a project on GitHub, it is essential to include a README:
     -   The amount of FOSS (Free and Open Source Software) on the Internet is impressive;
     -   Users need to understand quickly whether a project is right for them or not;
-    -   A README today combines the function of an advertisement (in a good way!) and a first user manual.
+    -   A README serves as both a showcase and an introductory manual.
 -   It is therefore essential to have a `README` in your repositories.
 -   In fact, when you create a new repository on GitHub, you are prompted to generate one automatically!